 Firewall Configuration with PF

-FreeBSD provides packet filtering (i.e., PF) support at the kernel level.
+FreeBSD provides packet filtering (that is, PF) support at the kernel level.
 Using PF you can set up, maintain and inspect the packet filtering rule sets.

 Warning